EmpAmir/AddEditDelOneView/README.md

-One view for complete crud operation one form for add add data and edit data and retrive table right side same page.
+One form for Add data and Edit data and retrive table right side same page.